Matt Moniz: Early climbs

 In 2007, Moniz climbed to the Mount Everest Base Camp.
 It was Moniz's first experience with hiking and scaling a mountain.
 In 2008, following the Nepal trek Moniz summitted Mount Elbrus, the highest peak in Europe.
-Moniz then climbed to the summit of Mount Kilimanjaro with his twin sister Kaylee at the age of 10, accompanied by their parents.
+Moniz then climbed to the summit of Kilimanjaro with his twin sister Kaylee at the age of 10, accompanied by their parents.
 He also climbed to the summit of Aconcagua, the highest summit in the Americas.
 He was the youngest person to ever reach the summit.

 In 2009, Moniz began climbing to raise money for a friend who suffers from Pulmonary arterial hypertension (PAH).
 He started with a campaign to climb 14 of Colorado's 14,000-foot peaks in 14 days and completed the task in only eight days.
 In total he was able to raise over $20,000.
 This accomplishment was entered into the Congressional Record during a session of the United States Congress on December 11, 2009, by US Congressman Jim Langevin.